legalize-dev/legalize-nl/nl/BWBR0025902.md

 - a. er geen of onjuiste verantwoordingsinformatie is verstrekt;

-- b. uit de verantwoordingsinformatie blijkt dat een verzameluitkering niet volledig is besteed;
+- b. uit de verantwoordingsinformatie blijkt dat een verzameluitkering niet volledig is besteed in het uitkeringsjaar waarvoor deze is verstrekt;

 - c. uit de verantwoordingsinformatie blijkt dat een verzameluitkering niet rechtmatig is besteed, of